Income Protection Insurance For Dentists

 The key elements – What you need to know

-There are many different features, both standard and optional, that can be tailored to your current or predicted future situation.
+Many different features, both standard and optional, can be tailored to your current or predicted future situation.
 You should be aware of these before you enter discussions or take out insurance.

 Before you take out insurance, you can decide how long before a pay-out occurs should you not be able to work or when you want your replacement salary payments to begin.

-You can choose whether you want your payments to increase, decrease, or stay on hold, depending on your circumstances in your professional and personal life.
+Depending on your professional and personal circumstances, you can choose whether you want your payments to increase, decrease, or stay on hold.

 When setting up your insurance, you will conduct a thorough fact-finding exercise with your insurer.
 It will advise you on tailoring everything to your personal and professional needs.